2006–07 Central Connecticut Blue Devils men's basketball team

 The 2006–07 Central Connecticut Blue Devils men's basketball team represented Central Connecticut State University during the 2006–07 NCAA Division I men's basketball season.
 The Blue Devils were led by 11th-year head coach Howie Dickenman, and played their home games at the William H. Detrick Gymnasium in New Britain, Connecticut as members of the Northeast Conference.
-After finishing atop the conference regular season standings, the Blue Devils also won the Northeast Conference tournament to receive the conferencess automatic bid to the NCAA Division I men's tournament.
+After finishing atop the conference regular season standings, the Blue Devils also won the Northeast Conference tournament to receive the conferences's automatic bid to the NCAA Division I men's tournament.
 An No. 16 seed in the South region, Central Connecticut fell to No. 1 seed Ohio State, 78–57, to finish the season with a record of 22–12 (16–2 NEC).